๐Ÿงช The Epoch Lab

 /BETA

 Ethereum has rebuilt its fee engine four times.
 This page researches every structural change, splits history into epochs, stress-tests the Gas Tide math against each one โ€” and hunts for a better indicator.
-Experimental: everything here is research, not the headline product.
+Round 2 (Jul 2026): the arena now scores robustness, not best-case โ€” and spring 2026 delivered the first fully-live test.
+Everything here is research, not the headline product.

 Part 1 ยท The research